mac-tron/quteff/README.md

 - Enables inline autocompletion as you type in the URL bar

-### Matching Vimium-ff CSS
+## Matching Vimium-ff CSS (Optional)

-This can be optionally installed to match the theme by adding the .css to within the vimium-ff css options.
+This can be optionally installed to match the theme by adding the [vimium-ff.css](https://github.com/mac-tron/quteff/blob/main/vimium-ff.css) within the vimium-ff css options.

 # quteFF vs hawtbrowser changelog